 - The name of the property owner

-- The name of the person who employed the claimant (client, or direct contractor in the case of subcontractors)
+- The name of the person who employed the claimant (direct client or primary contractor)

-- The description and location of the work site
+- The exact address including a detailed description of the work site

-- A proof of service affidavit completed and signed by the person serving the mechanics lien.
-The following information should be included in the affidavit:
+- A proof of service affidavit completed and signed by the person serving the lien.
+The following information must be included in the affidavit:

 - The date, place, and type of work delivered.

-- Facts that support the fact that work has been delivered.
+- Facts that support the fact that work was supplied

-- The name, address, and title of the person or persons upon whom the lien was served.
+- The name, address, and title of the lien recepient

 - A statutorily mandated statement printed in 10-point boldface type.